pyeve/eve-sqlalchemy/docs/tutorial.rst

 Embedded resources
 ------------------

-Eve-SQLAlchemy support the embedded keyword of python-eve ( `Eve Embedded Resource Serialization`_ ).
+Eve-SQLAlchemy support the embedded keyword of python-eve (`Eve Embedded Resource Serialization`_).

 .. code-block:: console

     http://127.0.0.1:5000/people?embedded={"address":1}

 For example, the following request will list the people and embedded their addresses.

-Starting from version 0.4.0a, only the fields that have the projection (`Eve Projections`) enabled are included in the associated resource.
-This was necessary to avoid endless loop when relationship between resources were refeering each others.
+Starting from version 0.4.0a, only the fields that have the projection (`Eve Projections`_) enabled are included in the associated resource.
+This was necessary to avoid endless loops when relationship between resources were referring each other.

 .. _SQLAlchemy: http://www.sqlalchemy.org/